YellowJacketLinux/LFS/tlive-lfs.md

 the TeX author is currently using.

 Furthermore, for people who use LaTeX a lot, it often makes sense to have multiple versions of TeXLive available.
-A documented authored using TeXLive 2016 may not properly build in TeXLive 2023 without some time-consuming tweaks to the LaTeX code itself.
+A document authored using TeXLive 2016 may not properly build in TeXLive 2023 without some time-consuming tweaks to the LaTeX code itself.
 If such a document needs a minor edit, it is better to have the version of TeXLive the LaTeX was originally authored under available than to have to potentially